OpenScienceLabs/opensciencelabs.github.io/pages/projects/list/index.md

 community but also contribute significantly to the broader field of open source and scientific research.
 Below, you'll find information about affiliated and incubated projects.

+Projects listed here are expected to remain open source, follow an OSI-approved license, include a Code of Conduct, and have reachable maintainers.
+OSL may periodically review project health using automated checks and human follow-up.
+Projects that become inactive, archived, unreachable, closed-source, or no longer aligned with OSL requirements may be marked at risk or removed from this list.
+If a project is removed because of inactivity, maintainers may ask to restore it after the baseline requirements and maintenance status are resolved.